chaudharyvineet/chaudharyvineet/README.md

 ### Hola
+<span class="flag-icon flag-icon-ind"></span> <span class="flag-icon flag-icon-deu"></span>

-- 👨🏻‍💻I’m currently working at Dolby Labs Inc as a Cloud Solutions Archictect.
+- 👨🏻‍💻I’m currently working at Dolby Labs Inc. as a Cloud Solutions Architect.
 - 🙇🏻‍♂️I’m always learning something new, mostly around security.
 - 💬 Ask me about anything!
-I might not know but I'm always happy to help, and it will make me learn about it.
+I might not know everything, but chances are it will push me.
 - 📫 Reach me out on [LinkedIn](https://www.linkedin.com/in/chaudharyvineet9/)
-- ⚡ Fun fact: All my activitie outside work, has nothing related to technology 🤣
+- ⚡ Fun fact: All my activities outside work, have nothing related to technology 🤣

 <div>
   <div>